 Volunteer Emergency Responder Program

-Lucas Fire-Rescue has a two-tier system for volunteer emergency responders to encourage both certified volunteers to provide essential public service and those individuals in accredited programs to be able to gain valuable experience.
+Lucas Fire-Rescue has a system for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.

-To be classified as a tier one volunteer emergency responder, you must possess and maintain at least one fire certification, or one EMS certification as listed below with preference given to those with one fire and one EMS certification:
+To be classified as a volunteer emergency responder, you must possess and maintain at least one fire certification.
+Preference is given to those with one fire and one EMS certification:

 - SFFMA Intro (or higher) Firefighter